A Day in My Life in Social Media

 I think this second video rambles too much, it jumps back and forth a lot, plus I missed a few things, as I mentioned above.

 But these are, essentially, the social media hangouts that I go to the most.
-And of course neither video takes into consideration the non-social media work that I do on computers, such as reading homework, fiction writing and editing, and dealing with the ever-present onslaught of email.
+And of course, neither of these videos actually takes into consideration the non-social media work that I do on computers.
+Such as reading homework, fiction writing and editing, and dealing with the ever-present onslaught of email.